 Final projects can be Google Slide presentations, videos, performances, etc. The sky is the limit.

-This homeroom time is the ideal time to allow students to pursue independent learning projects or genius hour quarterly.
+This homeroom time is the ideal time to allow students to pursue independent learning activities or genius hour quarterly.
 You will be amazed at how engaged your students will be during this time as they learn about topics that are of the utmost interest to each one of them.

 Idea #4: Character Building